Mills 169 (A26)

 This class consists of lectures on Monday and Wednesday, and one weekly tutorial, starting next week.

-Every week, we give you a weekly learning module on Blackboard.
-This is where we give you an overview of the week's topic, key terms to learn, and “task” to prepare for tutorial discussion that week.
-Also, you submit a weekly writing assignment on this page.
+Every week, we give you a weekly learning module on Canvas.
+This is where we give you an overview of the week's topic, key terms to learn, and occasionally a “task” to prepare for tutorial.
+Also, you submit a weekly writing assignment in each module.

-When you need help with Blackboard, email email@example.com.
+When you need help with Canvas, you can always email email@example.com.

 The required readings can be found: